jyshoji/text_analysis_organoids/README_reproduction.md

 # Reproduction

-We consider three potential approaches for reproducing the analysis.
+We consider four potential approaches for reproducing the analysis.

 1. Partial reproduction using the open-access subset of the academic publications.

 - We publish metadata of academic publications under the Creative Commons Attribute licencing, which encompasses about one-third of publications that we used for the analysis.
 The metadata can be used to run the code with minimal modifications.
 The metadata is stored as the zip file *./raw_data3.zip*.
 - See the next section **Easy-start guide** for details.

+2. Partial reproduction of visualization part of the analysis.

+- You may use the files of categorization results (files in the *./R_results/* folder) and R script files for visualization (files in *./R/* folder with filenames starting with *fig_*).
+- See the next section **Easy-start guide** for details, and rund the code in the *fig_* R script files.

-2. Full reproduction of both categorization and visualization of all the academic publications, using our corpus
+3. Full reproduction of both categorization and visualization of all the academic publications, using our corpus

 - Please contact the lead contact, Stefan Krauss (s.j.k.krauss@medisin.uio.no), and we will provide you with our corpus.

-3. Full reproduction of both categorization and visualization of all the academic publications, without using our corpus
+4. Full reproduction of both categorization and visualization of all the academic publications, without using our corpus

 - This approach requires readers to obtain publication metadata from EMBASE, PubMed, Scopus, Web of Science and/or bioRxiv.
 - It can be time-consuming, and may take a day or two just to collect the required metadata.